Skip to content

 Unknown Activists, Invisible Promotoras

-November 21, 2017Aline Jesus Rafi and Laura E. Zárate Research In Brief Leave a comment
+November 21, 2017Aline Jesus Rafi and Laura E. Zárate Gender Studies, Research In Brief Leave a comment

 Latinx Feminists in the anti-rape movement[1] have long embodied the realities and challenges expressed in the Combahee River Collective Statement